-Our first fully electric car is the Tesla Model Y, a highly in-demand crossover SUV with great traction and excellent handling in all weather, plus lots of luxurious room inside, and advanced safety features and the Tesla Model 3 sedan car.
+Our fully electric cars are the Tesla Model Y, a hatchback SUV with great traction and excellent handling in all weather, plus lots of luxurious room inside, and advanced safety features and the Tesla Model 3 sedan car.

 What are the minimum charge levels at pick-up and drop-off?

 Just as is the case when you drop off a rental car and fill it with petrol first, we ask that you drop off your electric or hybrid vehicle with at least a 70% charge.